kklimczak/Leaflet.Pin/README.md

 #### General ##

-Enable attaching of markers to other layers during draw or edit features with [demo](https://kklimczak.github.io/Leaflet.Pin/).
+Enable attaching of markers to other layers during draw or edit features with **Leaflet.Draw**.
+Checkout [demo](https://kklimczak.github.io/Leaflet.Pin/).
-Checkout demo.

 #### Dependencies ##